Plane crashes in Brazil's Sao Paulo state, killing all 61 aboard, airline says

 VINHEDO, Brazil — (AP) — A passenger plane crashed into a gated residential community in Brazil’s Sao Paulo state Friday, killing all 61 people aboard and leaving a smoldering wreck, officials and the airline said.

-Officials gave no immediate word of any casualties at the site of the crash in the city of Vinhedo, about 80 kilometers (50 miles) northwest of Sao Paulo, but witnesses at the scene said there were no victims among residents of the neighborhood.
+Officials did not say if anyone was killed on the ground in the neighborhood where the plane landed in the city of Vinhedo, about 80 kilometers (50 miles) northwest of the metropolis of Sao Paulo.
+But witnesses at the scene said there were no victims among local residents.

 It was the deadliest airline crash since January 2023, when 72 people died on board a Yeti Airlines plane in Nepal that stalled and crashed while making its landing approach.
 That plane also was an ATR 72, and the final report blamed pilot error.

 The state’s firefighters, military police and civil defense authority dispatched teams to the location.
-Sao Paulo’s public security secretary Guilherme Derrite spoke to reporters and confirmed that no survivors were found.
-He also said the plane’s black box was found, apparently intact.
+Sao Paulo’s public security secretary Guilherme Derrite spoke to reporters and confirmed that no survivors had been found.
+He also said the plane’s black box was recovered.

 “I thought it was going to fall in our yard,” a resident and witness who gave her name only as Ana Lucia told reporters near the crash site.
-“It was scary, but thank God there were no victims among the locals.”
+“It was scary, but thank God there were no victims among the locals.
+It seems that the 62 people inside the plane were the real victims, though.”

+Parana state's Gov. Ratinho Júnior told journalists in Vinhedo that many of the passengers were doctors from his state attending a seminar.

+“They were people who were used to saving lives, and now they lost theirs in such tragic circumstances,” Júnior said, adding he had friends aboard.
+“It is a sad day.”

 Video obtained from a witness by The Associated Press and verified shows at least two bodies strewn about flaming pieces of wreckage.

 Brazilian television network GloboNews showed aerial footage of an area with smoke coming out of an obliterated plane fuselage.
-Additional footage on GloboNews earlier showed the plane drifting downward in a flat spin.
+Additional footage on GloboNews earlier showed the plane plunging in a flat spin.

-Flight tracking website Flightradar24 said data sent from the plane indicated it was diving at 8,000 to 24,000 feet per minute in the last 60 seconds of the flight.
+A report from television network Globo’s meteorological center said it “confirmed the possibility of the formation of ice in the region of Vinhedo,” and local media cited analysts pointing to icing as a potential cause for the crash.

+But aviation expert Mila Lilo Sousa cautioned that meteorological conditions alone might not be enough to explain why the plane fell as it did.

-In a separate statement, Brazil’s Federal Police said it already had begun its investigation, and had dispatched specialists in plane crashes and the identification of disaster victims to help.
+In a separate statement, Brazil’s Federal Police said it already had begun its investigation, and had dispatched specialists in plane crashes and the identification of disaster victims.

-VOEPASS staff at the Guarulhos airport told the AP that the company is notifying victims’ family members and supporting them at a private room in the airport.
+Authorities began transferring the corpses to the morgue on Friday, and called on victims' family members to bring any medical, X-ray and dental exams in order as a means to help identify the bodies.

 French-Italian plane manufacturer ATR said in a statement that it had been informed that the accident involved its ATR 72-500 model, and said company specialists are “fully engaged to support both the investigation and the customer.”